lanl/hsapi/README.md

 ====
 These are (incomplete) Haskell bindings to the SAPI interface for DWave machines.
-In general, the names are transformed from the C API by removing `sapi` prefix and changing from underscore to camel case.
+In general, the names are transformed from the C API by removing `sapi` prefix and changing from underscore to camelCase.

 Usage
 -----